webdevops/php-docker-boilerplate/documentation/INSTALL.md

 _Warning:_ Boot2docker ist not recommended because of slow/buggy file sharing between host and guest and there is no convienient way to access the box with Samba or SSH.
-This Docker boilerplate tries to avoid common anti-pattners like a Samba/SSH container because Boot2docker isn't able to handle such tasks.
+This Docker boilerplate tries to avoid common anti-patterns like a Samba/SSH container because Boot2docker isn't able to handle such tasks.

 For more convenience use [CliTools.phar](https://github.com/webdevops/clitools) (will also run on native Linux, not only inside a Vagrant box)